2023 Comic-Con Art Show

 (3) Entries are limited to original works with themes of animation, comics, science fiction and fantasy, or fandom.
 These may be in any medium that can be displayed in our space.

-(4) Reproductions of any kind are allowed, but only one copy of any image may be shown in the art show.
+(4) Reproductions of any kind are allowed, but only one copy of any image may be shown in the Art Show.
+Computer-generated art will be limited for entry and must be identified as such.

-- Two-dimensional works must have surfaces not easily damaged by hanging.
+(7) Two-dimensional works must have surfaces not easily damaged by hanging.
 This means that these pieces will be mounted and matted.
 If you feel that your artwork is valued at more than $100 per piece, we strongly recommend that before it is displayed that you frame or shrink-wrap the art.
-And please, no glass in frames – it breaks too easily (either in transit or if the hanging hardware is inadequate – use Plexiglass).
+Please, no glass in frames – it breaks too easily (either in transit or if the hanging hardware is inadequate – use Plexiglass).

 If your artwork is framed or is a canvas frame, we strongly suggest you use a hanging wire to put it on the board.
 A sawtooth hanger works fine for nails, but not pegboard hooks – it is likely to fall off the panel, and we cannot be held responsible for poor mounting.
 Using a row of hooks to perch your artwork on is also not acceptable (artwork will fall off the panel).
 If your artwork can’t be clamped with a standard bulldog clip, you must provide secure mounting hardware compatible with a standard pegboard hook.
 If we feel that your artwork cannot be displayed safely, we won’t allow it on a panel.

-- Three-dimensional display table spaces (most are 2½’ x 6’) will be available for the exhibitor/artist unless the art show coordinator grants an exception.
-Jewelry displayed in the artist’s own case will be placed on a full display space.
-Oversized art will be displayed on the floor or on an easel behind piping (check beforehand – this is on a space-available basis).
-Please indicate on your application any special needs, such as electric power, piping, etc.
+(9) Three-dimensional display table spaces (most are 2½’ x 6’) will be available for the exhibitor/artist unless the art show coordinator grants an exception.
+Jewelry displayed in the artist’s own case will be placed on a full display table space.
+Oversized art will be displayed on the floor or on an easel behind pipe and drape (check beforehand – this is on a space-available basis).
+Please indicate on your application any special display needs, such as electric power, pipe and drape, etc.

 California Artist’s Moral Rights Law regarding art sales requires all of these items.
 Please see the most recent edition of any artists’ law reference books or talk with an art lawyer if you have any further questions.